AI Agents for Small Business: Costs, Use Cases & ROI 2026

 2. AI Agent node — n8n has a built-in AI Agent node that connects to OpenAI, Anthropic, or other providers.
 You paste your system prompt and define the tools the agent can use

-3. Tool nodes — Each action (check calendar, book appointment, etc.) is a separate sub-workflow that the AI agent can call
+3. Tool nodes — Each action (check calendar, book appointment, etc.) is a separate mini-workflow that the AI agent can trigger

 4. Response node — Sends the AI’s response back to the customer

-n8n’s AI Agent node handles the tool-calling loop automatically — if the AI decides to check the calendar, n8n executes that tool, feeds the result back to the AI, and lets it formulate a response.
+n8n’s AI Agent node handles the tool-calling loop automatically — if the AI decides to check the calendar, n8n runs that lookup, sends the result back to the AI, and lets it write the reply.

 Step 4: Add Guardrails